avaneev/r8brain-free-src/README.md

     #define R8B_EXTFFT 1

-If you do not have access to Intel IPP then you may consider enabling PFFFT which is only slightly slower than Intel IPP FFT in performance, however since PFFFT works in single-precision resolution, the overall resampler's precision will be limited to 24-bit sample rate conversions.
-To use the PFFFT, define the `R8B_PFFFT` macro, compile and include the supplied `pffft.cpp` file to your project build.
-Note that for mission-critical professional audio applications, using PFFFT is not recommended as its peak error is quite large.
+If you do not have access to Intel IPP then you may consider enabling PFFFT which is only slightly slower than Intel IPP FFT in performance.
+There are two macro available: `R8B_PFFFT` and `R8B_PFFFT_DOUBLE`.
+The first macro enables PFFFT that works in single-precision resolution, thus limiting the overall resampler's precision to 24-bit sample rate conversions (for mission-critical professional audio applications, using the `R8B_PFFFT` is not recommended as its peak error is quite large).
+The second macro enables PFFFT implementation that works in double-precision resolution, making use of SSE2 and AVX intrinsics, yielding precision that is equal to Intel IPP and Ooura FFT implementations.

+To use the PFFFT, define the `R8B_PFFFT` or `R8B_PFFFT_DOUBLE` macro, compile and include the supplied `pffft.cpp` file, or the `c` files from the `pffft_double` folder, to your project build.

     #define R8B_PFFFT 1
+    or
+    #define R8B_PFFFT_DOUBLE 1

 The code of this library was commented in the [Doxygen](http://www.doxygen.org/) style.
 To generate the documentation locally you may run the